joepv/joepv.github.io/_pages/hibernate.md

 ### In words

 When Node-RED [detects](/presence/) that somebody left the house it sets a personal presence global variable to `No` in Home Center 2.
 In my case, if both `JoepPresent` and `MoniquePresent` are set to `No` the _leave home_ scene is triggered.
 This scene sets another global variable `HomeState` to `away`.
-This is done to tackle the issue when you arrive at home and on the driveway your phone get's connected to your home Wi-Fi and the system responds immediatly.
+This is done to tackle the issue when you arrive at home and on the driveway your phone get's connected to your home Wi-Fi the system responds immediately.
 You don't want that to happen.
 You want to trigger the _arrive home_ scene with a door- or motion sensor.
 Then it's triggered as you physically step into your house.

 The _leaving home_ scene triggers the _turn off all lights_ scene to save the light state.
 If the first person arrive's back at home the _arriving home_ scene is triggered by the earlier mentioned door- or motion sensor.

-### Devices you need
+### Devices used

 I can enter my house from three doors.
 At the front door I use a _Fibaro Door/Window Sensor_ and the other rooms are equipped with a _Fibaro Motion Sensor_.
 You have to change the sensors in my LUA scenes to your own use case.

-### Global variables you need
+### Global variables

 These are the global variables you need for the routine described on this page only.
 Presence detection variables are not described as you can have another presence detection system than what I use.